 Mine looks a little different than the one shown on their site as the 6-pin connector has been replaced by the DB9 connector and small breakout board.

-Here are some of the advantages and disadvantages I have found with this type THC.
+Here are some of the advantages and disadvantages I have found using a capacitance based THC.

-- Can work as an IHS even on painted or rusty surface
+Can work as an IHS even on a painted or rusty surface

-- Can perform TCH activated test runs without plasma torch operating.
+Can perform THC activated test runs without plasma torch operating.

-- Much more work to integrate into the system
+Much more work to integrate into the system as it has physical component

 In the Box